 Most Valuable Comic Books of the 1990s

-As a comic book collector, or rather, as an investor of collectible comic books, its important to be patient.
+As a comic book collector, or rather, as an investor of collectible comic books, it’s important to be patient.
 And, to maintain proper fiduciary perspective.
-Consider: the most valuable comic books of the 1990s are not very valuable.
+The comic book movie boom of the past decade will create a new generation of comic book readers and investors.
+Investment takes time.
+And, you may be better off buying a comic of moderate value now that will become valuable in the future.
+Consider: the most valuable comic books of the 1990s are not very valuable now.
 Not yet, anyway.

 What’s important to remember about collecting comic books from the Modern Age is keep perspective.
 We live in an era where comic books are making a billion dollars at the box office.

-The excitement and mass appeal of comic book entertainment at this very moment will become valuable nostalgia to the comic book collectors of the future.
+The excitement of comic book entertainment in this era will become valuable nostalgia to the comic book collectors of the future.

 Rarity and Demand from the Golden Age to the Modern Age

 Comic books are like a lot like a hybrid of a time machine and a mirror.
 Especially comic books that collectors covet.

 They reflect the politics, zeitgeist, and influences of their creators during the era of which they are published.

 Superman’s first appearance in Action Comics #1 in Spring 1938 occurred over a year before the launch of WWII.

 The character was bulletproof, could only leap about one-eighth of a mile in that era, and couldn’t fly.